symbolworks/symbolfront/README.md

 >
 ```

 We enter `done`.
-We're back to the applications menu:
+We're back to the applications directory:

 ```
 Applications.